 With made-for-Instagram restaurants popping up right and left, the competition can be discouraging if your restaurant doesn’t serve dishes with “unicorn” in the name and doesn’t house an Insta-worthy mural.
 The competition is especially tough against the big branded franchises who have extremely strong marketing power, and other advantages of franchising giants

-Fortunately, your restaurant doesn’t to be Insta-famous to market itself successfully on the platform.
+Fortunately, your restaurant doesn’t need to be Insta-famous to market itself successfully on the platform.
 Marketing on Instagram for restaurants can be a hit when you share a diverse mix of content.
 By doing this you show followers the many facets of your restaurant and thereby turn them into customers.
 Read on to find out the five types of posts your restaurant should be sharing on the ‘gram.

 Instagram for restaurants: Get your profile in order

 Before we get to the restaurant Instagram marketing tips, here’s a quick checklist to make sure that your profile is up to snuff.
 But first - why is it important to have a decent and active profile?